Without condoms I don’t feel he’s safe… from me

-If you’d like to discover more about HIV prevention, treatment and other sexual health matters, check out the Facts section or contact your local LGBTI health organisation listed in Emen8’s partner network.
+If you’d like to discover more about HIV prevention, treatment and other sexual health matters, check out our Knowledge Hub or contact your local LGBTI health organisation listed in Emen8’s partner network.

 If you’re using PrEP or considering if it could be right for you, peer-run, national community groups PrEP’D For Change and PrEPaccessNOW (PAN) provide information and support online as well as via the PrEP’D For Change Facebook group and PAN Facebook group.